 7. Pay off balances strategically.

-Thanks to the Credit CARD Act of 2009, credit card statements now show cardholders how long it will take to pay down their balance if they only make the minimum payment—not to mention how much more it will cost.
+Thanks to the Credit CARD Act of 2009, credit card statements now show cardholders how long it will take to pay down their balance if they make only the minimum payment—not to mention how much more it will cost.
 Naturally, the faster you can pay off those balances, the less debt will cost you.
 If you can’t pay a card balance in full each month, review your budget to determine how much you can earmark for that payment without sacrificing other important long-term goals, such as saving for retirement.

 Making minimum payments on one card can make sense if it’s part of a strategy to pay off higher interest rate cards first, which likely will save you money over time.
 And because credit cards typically charge higher rates than other forms of debt, it often makes sense to focus on reducing card debt before paying off other loans.
 That said, it’s important to always continue making payments on all your debt, or else your credit rating will suffer.